hapideploy/hapideploy/docs/tasks.md

 )
 ```

 **name** and **desc** parameters are required.
-They are displayed on console when a task is being executed or for help or for logging.
+They are displayed on the console when a task is being executed or for help or for logging.

+> When you `hapi deploy`, it will run "deploy:start", "deploy:setup" and "deploy:lock" on each defined remote in the `inventory.yml` file.

 ## Context

-Whenever a task is executed against a remote, it raises a context.
-Here are available things you can do.
+Whenever a task is being executed against a remote, it has a context.
+Here are available activities in a context.

 ### io()